 Hypatia & Tsong Kha-pa, Bruno & Paracelsus

-This third On the Path seminar takes four great teachers from 400 CE to the end of 17th century to show what has always existed, a universal and natural system of ethics and science.
+The third On the Path seminar on 15th December 2018 takes four great teachers from 400 CE to the end of 17th century to re-discover what has always existed, a universal and natural system of ethics and science.

 You are invited to join this free study on these great lives and their practical ideals.